 NOTE—To achieve this requirement of scheduling a WUR Beacon frame, the WUR AP suspends any pending transmissions until the WUR Beacon frame has been transmitted. (#596, #528)

+If the WUR AP schedules a WUR Beacon frame, the WUR Beacon frame shall be the next frame for transmission according to the medium access rules specified in Clause 10 unless a Beacon frame is scheduled for transmission as defined in 11.1.3.2 (Beacon generation in non-DMG infrastructure networks) in which case the Beacon frame has higher priority for transmission.(#2262)

 A WUR AP shall indicate the WUR beacon period in the WUR Operation element sent by itself.
 A WUR non-AP STA shall adopt that WUR beacon period when joining the BSS, i.e., the WUR non-AP STA shall set the dot11WURBeaconPeriod to the value of the WUR Beacon Period subfield of the received WUR Operation element. (#107)

 NOTE—Though the transmission of a WUR Beacon frame might be delayed because of CSMA deferrals, subsequent WUR Beacon frames are scheduled at the undelayed nominal WUR beacon period. (#886)

+If dot11MultiBSSIDImplemented is false, a WUR AP shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have negotiated WUR power management service (see 30.7 (WUR power management procedure)). (#2604)

-A WUR AP shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have requested WUR power management service (see 30.7 (WUR power management procedure)). (#830)
+If dot11MultiBSSIDImplemented is true, the WUR AP with BSSID equal to the transmitted BSSID in a multiple BSSID set (see 11.10.14 Multple BSSID set) shall transmit a WUR Beacon frame with data rate that is supported by all WUR non-AP STAs that have negotiated WUR power management service to any members in the multiple BSSID set (see 30.7 (WUR power management procedure)). (#2604)

+(#830)

 Maintaining TSF Timer Synchronization with WUR Beacon frame(#108)